EECS150/asic_labs_fa21/lab1/spec.md

 ## Customization

 Many of the commands and tools you will use on a daily basis can be customized.
-This can dramatically improve your productivity if used correctly and frequently.
-Some tools (e.g. vim and bash) are customized using “dotfiles,” which are hidden files in your home directory (e.g. .bashrc and .vimrc) that contain a series of commands which set variables, create aliases, or change settings.
+This can dramatically improve your productivity.
+Some tools (e.g. vim and bash) are customized using “dotfiles,” which are hidden files in your home directory (e.g. `.bashrc` and `.vimrc`) that contain a series of commands which set variables, create aliases, or change settings.
 Try adding the following lines to your `.bashrc` and restart your session or source
 `~/.bashrc`.
 Now when you change directories, you no longer need to type `ls` to show the directory contents.

 ```shell